Table of Contents

 The single biggest wave of tourists is between December 15 and January 15, and during the weeks around the Easter season in April.
 Many visitors are fleeing the frost and snow in their home countries at this time and looking to spend their holidays in the tropics.

-Most tourism lodges charge top dollar during these peak tourism periods.
+Tourism lodges charge top dollar during these peak tourism periods.
 Experts recommend avoiding the high season if you are looking to save money.
 Some resorts offer discounts in the high season provided that you book well in advance and make a deposit but you need to hunt around for those unadvertised specials

 The rainy season runs from June to November when annual Belize rainfall is highest.
-The early months of May and June when when rainfall is just getting underway, are a good time to travel to Belize as you can you can escape the tourist rush and hotel rates tend to be lower.
+The early months of May and June when rainfall is just getting underway, are a good time to travel to Belize as you can escape the tourist rush and hotel rates tend to be lower.

 Summer In Belize

 In the rainy season, rain showers can be heavy so make your vacation plans accordingly.
 Ambergris Caye and the islands are generally avoided by tourists in the rainy season.
 Belize’s water temperature ranges between 79 and 83 degrees Fahrenheit.
 Recent developments in the tourism transport niche include scheduled helicopter tours and rentals to the more natural and historic landmarks including the Great Blue Hole.

 Note: Change of seasons here has no effect on time.
 Belize has no Daylight Savings Time.
 We are set on GMT -6 (Central Time) year-round no matter the season!

-When planning your trip, keep in mind the Belize public and bank holidays:
+When planning your trip, keep in mind the Belize Public and Bank Holidays.